Careless People: Workplace sexual harassment at Facebook

-The book details allegations of unaddressed sexual harassment in the workplace by senior Facebook executives, including Sheryl Sandberg and Joel Kaplan, Sandberg reportedly told Wynn-Williams on one occasion: "You should have got into the bed," reportedly referring to Sandberg's attempts to get Wynn-Williams to join her in bed.
+The book alleges unaddressed sexual harassment in the workplace by senior Facebook executives, including Sheryl Sandberg and Joel Kaplan, Sandberg reportedly repeatedly encouraged Wynn-Williams to share Sandberg’s bed on a private jet returning from Davos, saying afterwards: "You should have got into bed."

 Reception

 Sales

 In late March 2025, Careless People was number one on the New York Times best-seller list and was selling well in the United Kingdom, despite legal attempts by Meta to prevent its author from promoting it.

 Critical response

 Careless People received coverage from The New York Times, Financial Times, and The Guardian.
 Some reviews described the book as a detailed insider's account of Big Tech's influence, while others stated that it contained little new information.

 Writing for The New York Times, Jennifer Szalai called the book "darkly funny and genuinely shocking: an ugly, detailed portrait of one of the most powerful companies in the world".
-In a separate opinion piece in The New York Times, Michelle Goldberg stated that "Hopefully, Meta’s ham-handed attempt at censorship will lead more people to read Wynn-Williams’s book", and argued that the company's reaction undermined Zuckerberg's professed support for free speech.
+In a separate opinion piece in The New York Times, Michelle Goldberg wrote, "Hopefully, Meta’s ham-handed attempt at censorship will lead more people to read Wynn-Williams’s book", and argued that the company's reaction undermined the credibility of Zuckerberg's professed support for free speech.

 Jason Koebler, a reporter who has covered Meta, wrote in 404 Media that it was "the book about Facebook I've wanted for a decade".
 Journalist Katie Notopoulos stated in a Business Insider piece that "The most damning moments in the book had already been reported in the news".

-Sabhanaz Rashid Diya, Meta's former head of public policy in Bangladesh, praised aspects of the book in her review in Rest of World, but argued that Wynn-Williams did not acknowledge her own complicity for Facebook's behavior during her period there.
+Sabhanaz Rashid Diya, Meta's former head of public policy in Bangladesh, praised aspects of the book in her review in Rest of World, but argued that Wynn-Williams did not acknowledge her own complicity in Facebook's behavior during her period there.
 In her review, Diya called the book "a courageous feat, but it glosses over [Wynn-Williams's] own indifference to warnings from policymakers, civil society, and internal teams outside the U.S. about serious harm to communities from Facebook."